 A division is approximately 88 recruits who live and train together.
-There can be as few as 55 to as many as 100 in a division.
+There can be as few as 55 to as many as 100 recruits in a division.
 The division number is important and will help mail get to your recruit when included in the address and will help you find your new Sailor at PIR.
-Each division, except the 800's and 900's divisions (unless there are 2 of them in a TG), trains with a Brother Division.
-Brother Divisions are two consecutive divisions beginning with an odd number (001-002 for example).
-800's divisions are the divisions for the special warfare candidates.
+There are three types of divisions at RTC: Rifle Divisions.
+800 Divisions and 900 Divisions.
+(See https://www.youtube.com/watch?v=7PjJ2Fda7no.)
+The division numbers continue with consecutive numbers until the next fiscal year.
+When an issue arises that results in fewer recruits being shipped to RTC than was expected, then there may be skipped pairs of numbers within one or more TG's.
+The Rifle Divisions begin with 001 each year for TG 01 and go through the 300's by the end of the Navy fiscal year.
+Most of the recruits at RTC will be in a Rifle Division.
+800 divisions are the divisions for the special warfare candidates.
 Division 801 is the first 800 division, but it may or may not be in TG 01.
 900 divisions are the performance divisions.
 Division 901 is the first 900 Division and is in TG 01.
 There are 3 types of 900 divisions.
 There are the Band/Bluejacket Choir/Drill team, otherwise known as Triple Threat (the musicians, singers, and drill team), the Sticks (those who carry the state flags), and the Ship Staff/Honor Guard (the body snatchers, those who guard various things...).
 (See 800 and 900 Divisions.)
-Division numbers begin at 001 each year for TG 01.
-Division 901 is the first 900 Division and is in TG 01.
-Division 801 is the first 800 division, but it may or may not be in TG 01.
-The division numbers continue with consecutive numbers until the next fiscal year.
+Each division, except the 800 and 900 divisions (unless there are 2 of them in a TG), trains with a Brother Division.
+Brother Divisions are two consecutive divisions beginning with an odd number (001-002 for example).